-A 1962 Cessna 210B has been spotted for sale.
+A Fouga Magister has been spotted for sale.
 The listing states (in part):

 Please Note: This is an archived post.
 The information presented here may not be current and the associated listing may no longer be active.

-The aircraft is located in Rockport, TX and offers are currently being accepted.
-Click here to check out the eBay listing, which includes additional photos.
+The aircraft is currently available for US $19,999.
+Click here to check out the eBay listing, which includes additional photos and details.

 Please Note: This post contains an eBay affiliate link.
 When you purchase through links on our site, we may earn an affiliate commission.